makenasandra/makenasandra/README.md

 I am a visionary creative who is passionate about technology and innovation.

-- 🤸‍♂️ I’m currently working on an exciting project on Machine Learning project.
+- 🤸‍♂️ I’m currently working on an exciting Machine Learning project.

 - 🤝 I’m looking to collaborate on any project that uses Flutter or that involves Machine Learning.